KERAMIDA offers a full breadth of vapor intrusion services from initial assessment through mitigation design and installation.

 The US EPA defines vapor intrusion as “migration of vapor-forming chemicals from any subsurface source into an overlying building.”
 These vapor-forming chemicals may include volatile organic compounds (VOCs), select semi-volatile organic compounds and inorganic chemicals, such as elemental mercury, naturally occurring radon, and hydrogen sulfide.
 The vapors may accumulate in dwellings or occupied buildings to levels that may pose an unacceptable risk of health effects due to long-term (i.e., chronic) exposure.
 The assessment of the risk of health effects is complicated by the potential presence of some of the same chemicals from emission sources within the building including household solvents, cleaners and gasoline.

-KERAMIDA's Vapor Intrusion professionals are highly experienced and prepared to successfully assess and mitigate vapors in the most challenging situations.
+KERAMIDA's Vapor Intrusion professionals are highly experienced in successfully assessing and providing vapor intrusion remediation solutions in the most challenging situations.

 Project work has included the assessment of all types of buildings and foundation types (e.g., slab on grade, crawl space, basements, commercial, residential, etc.).